Arjun Kannan product / systems / signal

 Product and engineering

-The work was turning institutional infrastructure into products advisors could use with clients.
-Same underlying information, better interface, better decision.
+The job was turning institutional infrastructure into something advisors could actually use with clients.
+Same information underneath, better interface, better decisions.

 Recent